Klipper3d/klipper/docs/Features.md

   perform basic height calibration as well as an enhanced X and Y dimension calibration.
 The calibration can be done with a Z height probe or via manual probing.

+* Run-time "exclude object" support.
+When configured, this module may facilitate canceling of just one object in a multi-part print.

 * Support for common temperature sensors (eg, common thermistors, AD595, AD597, AD849x, PT100, PT1000, MAX6675, MAX31855, MAX31856,